 Hello, welcome to my webpage!
-This is my third year at Helena High School.
+This is my fourth year at Helena High School.
 I will be teaching chemistry I and physics.
 I am also a co-advisor for HHS Student Council.

 I am originally from Philipsburg, MT but moved to Washington to attend Washington State University in Pullman.
 After college I took a job at Warden High School in Warden, WA where I taught biology, physics, chemistry, and AVID for five years.
 I completed National Board Certification for Adolescent and Young Adult Science in November of 2013.

-My husband and I met at WSU and we have one son, who is two and a half, and a daughter, who is 3 months.
+My husband and I met at WSU and we have one son, who is three, and a daughter, who is one.

 Chemistry I is a survey course of foundational chemistry concepts.
 This college-preparatory course requires concurrent enrollment in or completion of Math III (Algebra II) or Integrated Math IV and access to a scientific calculator.
 A lab fee will be assessed to cover the purchase of individual safety goggles.